-The last thing I did before lockdown last March was attend the National Wedding Fair.
+The last thing I did before lockdown two years ago was attend the National Wedding Fair.
 You’re reading this so you can’t hear my tone of voice but know that before *National Wedding Fair* I took a sharp, distressed in breath and afterwards I let out a disappointed sigh.
 I was there doing field research (how very Kate Hudson in How To Lose A Guy in 10 Days) for my book First Comes Love, about what has become arguably the most important thing about weddings today: money.

 The average cost of a UK wedding today is £32,000.
 But inordinately priced weddings weren’t always the way.
 If we go back to the 1950s, a wedding would have cost about 70 quid, or about £2,250 in today's money.
 Like with most things under advanced stage capitalism, the wedding industry has exploded over the last three decades and your perfect, memorable day, which is supposed to be about uniqueness and love, has instead become about spending to mirror what has been sold to us by popular culture, dreadful influencers and irresponsible, grotesque royals.
 We spend in order to fit in.
 In order to make our day not stand out as cheap, tasteless or disappointing.

 Now, I’d expected luxury from the wedding fair.
 Perhaps it signals how immature I am, or how little money my family had growing up, but I’d assumed that £32,000 would get you very, very far.
 Turns out, it doesn’t get you much.
 What I’d imagined to be a space for the ultimate in luxury was a travelling circus of late capitalist delights: Ikea flatpack weddings, prosecco with added glitter and a row of booths offering pre-wedding surgery consultations.